-Highlights: India unveils Budget 2019 aimed at tackling rural distress
+Highlights: India unveils Budget 2019 aimed at tackling rural distress ahead of election

 - New scheme to provide assured monthly pension of 3000 rupees per month, with contribution of 100 rupees per month, for workers in unorganised sector after 60 years of age

-- Scheme will benefit 100 million workers in unorganised sector, may become the world’s biggest pension scheme for unorganised sector in five years - finance minister
+- Scheme will benefit 100 million workers in unorganised sector, may become the world’s biggest pension scheme for unorganised sector in five years - Goyal

+- Gross market borrowing seen at 7.04 trillion rupees in 2019/20 - traders citing agencies

 - India’s current account deficit for 2018/19 seen at 2.5 percent of GDP